phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 5. Run script `edge*.sh` by command:  <br/>
 `sudo ./edge*.sh` <br/>.
 Do the same thing to all edge nodes.
 After running `edge*.sh` file, check the connectivity with `ping` command again as in step2.
 In this step, ping tests will not success.
 You should get a reply in the Command Prompt `Destination host unreachable`.
 By this time, the edge nodes and the super node cannot ping to each other because the network interfaces are under the OVS bridge.
 Hence, OVS needs the flowrules and commands from Ryu controller to set the route.

 6. Run the [OpenFlow state change handler](https://ryu.readthedocs.io/en/latest/ryu_app_api.html#ryu-controller-ofp-event-eventofpstatechange) in the super edge node to get the "datapath-id" of each edge.

 7. Copy python program [`superedge.py`](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/main/flowrules/superedge.py) file to the super edge node to run the Ryu controller.
+After getting the "dataoath-id" of all edges, copy them and paste them at [`line 58`](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/d61178352c897359d9477f5d834ae39588311aed/flowrules/superedge.py#L58) in the script `superedge.sh`.

 8. Then, run the Ryu controller in super edge by command <br/>
 `ryu-manager superedge.py`